 Sensitive to the needs of its consumer base, McDonald’s Corporation and its management team recognized that need and subsequently concurred that Black business leaders are better able to address issues and concerns in the community where they live and work.
-Consequently, on December 21, 1968, Herman Petty of Chicago, who is retired, opened his first restaurant in the inner city Chicago, becoming the first Black Owner/Operator of a McDonald’s franchise.
-It was not an easy task operating a McDonald’s restaurant in a so-called “hard-core” neighborhood and Petty is still a McDonald’s Owner/Operator today.
+Consequently, on December 21, 1968, Herman Petty of Chicago, opened his first restaurant in the inner city Chicago, becoming the first Black Owner/Operator of a McDonald’s franchise.
+It was not an easy task operating a McDonald’s restaurant in a so-called “hard-core” neighborhood.
+Herman Petty passed March 21, 2009.

 Roland Jones, the first African American Field Consultant with McDonald’s worked closely with Herman Petty in his store operations.
 By the end of 1969, there were twelve African American owned and operated McDonald’s restaurants, mostly located in the Midwest.
 Roland Jones continued to devote long hours and tireless effort in helping the Owner/Operators of the restaurants overcome the many obstacles they faced.
 To accomplish this task, a series of meetings with operators and store managers began to take place.
 This sharing of ideas, problems, and concerns eventually led to the formation of the National Black McDonald’s Operators Association in 1972.

 Founding members who attended the first organized convention of the NBMOA in May, 1972 presided over by Herman Petty who had the foresight to see the need for such an organization were: